centrifuge/documentation/docs/use/foldername/index.md

 ---
-id: Guide: How to use NFT Playground
+id: nft-playground
-order: 9
+order: 4
-title: Guide: How to use NFT Playground
+title: How to use NFT Playground
+contributors: <Solomon Ajewole: solomon@centrifuge.io>
 ---

-  # **Guide: How to use NFT Playground**
+## Intro to NFT playground

-# Connecting to the app
+NFT Playground is a protocol that allows you to view, mint, list, buy and transfer NFT collections.
+This is an application built for the community, and it will be a pilot for NFTs on Altair.
+Ultimately,  this will enable the tokenisation on real world assets to be financed Centrifuge.

+## Prerequisite

-Before starting, you will need to have  some Altair tokens in your Polkadot JS wallet for the transaction fees on the Altair blockchain.
-However, NFT Playground does not charge any additonal fees.
+Before starting, you will need to have some AIR tokens in your Polkadot wallet for the transaction fees on the Altair blockchain.
+NFT Playground does not charge any additonal fees.

+## Connecting to the app
 First, go to https://app.altair.network/ and navigate the top right– click on 'Connect'.

 ![](https://storage.googleapis.com/centrifuge-hackmd/upload_b15a427cbed854f60feb9725d98ba077.png)